-St Peter’s Prep is a non-selective boarding school in Devon, offering a high-quality educational environment for children from Nursery to Year 8.
+St Peter’s Prep is a non-selective independent primary school in Devon, offering a high-quality educational environment for children from Nursery to Year 8.
 Our pupils are given the opportunity to work in an array of ways, including through exploration and research, allowing them to acquire a mix of knowledge and skills.

 What Are Co-educational Schools?